We love our Dogs and a lot of our work is looking after dogs. We offer an extensive service for our Canine clients including:

 There is no time more difficult than the last few days of a pets life and regardless of how much time you have had to prepare, the decision to euthanise your friend will not be easy.
 Through out the life of your pet you have been concerned about their quality of life, but at this moment quality and dignity become immediate.
 We will give you all the information and support to enable you to make this end of life decision.
 All our staff are very sympathetic to this difficult decision.

 Euthanasia is the medical procedure of alleviating pain and suffering by administering anesthetic drugs into the vein to stop the heart permanently and allow a quiet and painless death.
-You may elect to have your pet sedated before this.
+All pets sedated before this to provide a stress free experience.

-We have a dedicated bereavement room where you can sit with your pet whilst the injection is given.
-You can stay with your pet as long as you feel necessary.
+We have a dedicated bereavement room where you can sit with your pet whilst the injection is given, then you can stay with your pet as long as you feel necessary to say goodbye.
 You may find it easier to discuss body care before hand.
-(We can arrange cremation for you.)
+(We can arrange cremation or a memorial or paw prints to be taken for you.)

-We can perform euthanasia at your home if desired.
+We can also perform the euthanasia at your home if desired, especially if your animal is more comfortable in their own home.

 Many studies have shown shielding children or making up stories eg”fluffy ran away” is destructive.
 It is important parents appreciate a child’s ability to comprehend death and to discuss it more in the light of “The cycle of life” and how the pet is no longer suffering but is now at peace.